 In June 2012, we committed to a series of strategic actions, or the 2012 Plan, to focus on our Broadcast and Media market and Video and Audio Post and Professional market and to drive improved operating performance.
 These actions included the divestiture of certain of our consumer-focused product lines, a rationalization of the business operations and a reduction in force.
-Actions under the 2012 Plan included the elimination of approximately 280 positions and the abandonment of one of our facilities in Burlington, Massachusetts and partial abandonment of facilities in Mountain View and Daly City, California.
-During 2012, we recorded restructuring charges of \$13.9 million related to severance costs and \$8.6 million for the closure or partial closure of facilities, which included non-cash amounts of \$1.4 million for fixed asset write-offs and \$1.0 million for deferred rent liability write-offs.
+Actions under the 2012 Plan included the elimination of approximately 280 positions in June 2012 and the abandonment of one of the our facilities in Burlington, Massachusetts and partial abandonment of facilities in Mountain View and Daly City, California in September 2012.
+During the nine months ended September 30, 2012, we recorded restructuring charges of \$13.9 million related to severance costs and \$8.6 million for the closure or partial closure of facilities, which included \$1.0 million for deferred rent liability write-offs.
+We substantially completed all actions under the 2012 Plan prior to December 31, 2012.

-During the first quarter of 2013, we recorded revisions totaling \$0.3 million, primarily resulting from sublease assumption changes.
+During the first nine months of 2013, we recorded revisions totaling \$1.0 million, primarily resulting from sublease assumption changes and other lease-related fees.